- by New Deal democrat

 My “Weekly Indicators” post is up at Seeking Alpha.

-As usual, clicking over and reading will help sort through the noise, and reward me a little bit for organizing and categorizing it for you.
+As usual, clicking over and reading will bring you up to the virtual moment as to the state of the economy, and reward me a little bit for my efforts in organizing the information for you.

 - by New Deal democrat